 NOW TO COMPLICATE THE ISSUE…

-Here are the eight basic types of cookies:
+Here are the 10 basic types of cookies:

-Bar, drop, molded, no-bake, pressed, refrigerated, rolled, sandwich and fried.
-Take a bite!
+Bar, drop, filled, fried, molded, no-bake, pressed, refrigerated, rolled, and sandwich.

 Funfetti Sugar Cookies